transformerlab/transformerlab-docs/blog/2025-05-26-amd-support-blog/amd-support.md

 - ROCm had installed without errors
 - `rocm-smi` was not available (as expected in WSL due to kernel limitations), which already affected our ability to get GPU statistics and monitoring information
-- `rocminfo` command worked correctly, showing the AMD GPU was recognized by the ROCm stack
+- The `rocminfo` command worked correctly, showing the AMD GPU was recognized by the ROCm stack
 - All the installation steps had completed successfully
 - PyTorch with ROCm support was properly installed (confirmed by the `+rocm6.3` suffix in the version)
 - We had even installed the latest Adrenalin driver as recommended in AMD's WSL [compatibility documentation](https://rocm.docs.amd.com/projects/radeon/en/latest/docs/compatibility/wsl/wsl_compatibility.html), but this also did not resolve the issue